Markzaki55/noteeapp/README.md

 # noteeapp
- A Note App Made using Flutter and Bloc For state Mangement and Firebase for auth and Saving Data
+ A Note App Made using Flutter and Bloc For state Mangement and Firebase for authentication and Saving Note Data